RottaKrishna/SpringBootNotes/5_ExploringSpringFramework.md

 This approach is useful when we need to **dynamically configure values** without modifying the Java code, making it more flexible and maintainable.

 F)
-Here are the clear and concise notes on **setter injection with reference attributes** in Spring:

 ---